siteleaf/siteleaf-gem/README.md

 The Siteleaf gem is available for installation on [Rubygems](https://rubygems.org/gems/siteleaf).
 To install run:

-    gem install siteleaf --pre
+    gem install siteleaf

+**Note:** the v2 gem only works with v2 sites.
+For documentation on v1 see: https://github.com/siteleaf/siteleaf-gem/tree/v1

-Important: make sure to use `--pre` for V2.
-If maintaining sites with multiple versions, we recommend using a Gemfile.
+If maintaining sites with multiple versions, we recommend using a [Gemfile](#using-this-gem-in-your-application).

 Using the CLI